Parasomnia (album): Lyrics

 Parasomnia is a thematic concept album about parasomnias, encompassing a wide range of unusual and undesirable experiences and behaviors people experience in their sleep, also known as disruptive sleep disorders: "Night Terror" describes the experience of the titular night terrors, "A Broken Man" deals with the psychological stress affecting sleep with PTSD, "Dead Asleep" is drawn from a real life incident where a Welshman named Brian Thomas in 2009 allegedly murdered his wife while sleepwalking, and "The Shadow Man Incident" is a story about a child experiencing sleep paralysis and witnessing a shadow person.
 "Midnight Messiah", written by Mike Portnoy, lyrically references other Dream Theater songs he wrote, including "Strange Deja Vu" and "Home" from Metropolis Pt.
-2: Scenes from a Memory and "Constant Motion" from Systematic Chaos.
+2: Scenes from a Memory, “This Dying Soul” from Train Of Thought and "Constant Motion" from Systematic Chaos.
 The album is bookended by the sounds of a person going to sleep and eventually waking back up.